Dubai: Meet the artist telling stories through quilts

 The Dubai-born journalist, who recently won 46th Annual Emmy Award (Michigan Chapter) in the Breaking News and General Reporting category, on why hyperlocal news is the future of journalistic storytelling

-For Farida, the art of quilting is a beautiful blend of creativity, history, and craftsmanship.
-"It’s a way to tell stories through fabric, combining different patterns, textures, and colours to create something truly memorable," she said.
-"Quilting is not just about making functional items; it’s hugely creative craft and art form that carries forward cultural and personal significance.
+For Farida, the art of quilting is a beautiful blend of creativity, history and craftsmanship.
+“It’s a way to tell stories through fabric, combining different patterns, textures, and colours to create something truly memorable,” she said.
+“Quilting is not just about making functional items; it’s a hugely creative craft that has cultural and personal significance.
 It connects us to our heritage, allows for artistic expression, and offers a sense of accomplishment in creating something by hand.
-I believe quilting is a vibrant skill that continues to endure and evolve, while preserving memories and leaving a legacy."
+I believe quilting is a vibrant skill that continues to endure and evolve, while preserving memories and leaving a legacy.”

-Now, at Quild Dubai, Farida's own start-up, she merges the timeless technique of quilting with contemporary design, offering a range of unique, sustainable items.
-Each piece is a unique creation by Farida's own hands, meticulously handcrafted to ensure that no two items are exactly alike.
+Now, at Quild Dubai, Farida’s own start-up, she merges the timeless technique of quilting with contemporary design, offering a range of unique, sustainable items.
+Each piece is a unique creation, meticulously handcrafted by Farida to ensure that no two items are exactly alike.

 Her inspiration?
-She says, "It stemmed from a desire to merge my love for old-world quilting with contemporary clothing, creating unique and sustainable pieces that tell a story."
+“It stemmed from a desire to merge my love for old-world quilting with contemporary clothing, creating unique and sustainable pieces that tell a story.”

-Sustainability is a core aspect of your fashion brand.
-Can you elaborate on the environmentally friendly practices you employ?
+Sustainability is the core aspect of your fashion brand.
+Can you elaborate on the environment-friendly practices you employ?

 What challenges have you faced in maintaining sustainable practices while ensuring the quality and uniqueness of each piece?